First Observational Evidence for Split Infall Flow of Cosmic Filaments into Clusters: Summary and Discussion

-The observed excess redshift $\Delta z$ (Fig.\,\ref{Fig flow}) can be interpreted not only as velocity flow, but also as redshift-space distortion (RSD) \cite{Hamilton1998,Percival2009}, which suggests that the galaxy distribution around the two clusters is compressed in the z-direction due to the Kaiser effect.
-The Kaiser effect can be further visualized in Fig.\,\ref{Fig RSD cylinder}, where the distorted space actually corresponds to the velocity flows in Fig.\,\ref{Fig flow} and \ref{Fig flow data sim}.
-Nonetheless, the $\Delta z$ in Fig.\,\ref{Fig linear_fit} is widely distributed along the z-direction around the linear-fit, which contains not only redshift measurement error, but also the Finger-of-God (FoG) effect, reflecting contributions from galaxies that build not only the clusters but also the filament.
+The observed excess redshift $\Delta z$ (Fig.\,\ref{Fig flow}) can be interpreted not only as velocity flow, but also as redshift-space distortion (RSD) \cite{Hamilton1998,Percival2009}, which suggests that the measured flow in Fig.\,\ref{Fig flow data sim} corresponds to the distorted density in Fig.\,\ref{Fig model add RSD}.
+The three stacked Kaiser pancakes in Fig.\,\ref{Fig model add RSD} further validate that the excess redshift $\Delta z$ is velocity-induced.
+Nonetheless, the wide errorbars in Fig.\,\ref{Fig flow} come from the fact that $\Delta z$ in Fig.\,\ref{Fig linear_fit} is widely distributed along the z-direction around the linear fit, which contains not only redshift measurement error, but also the Finger-of-God (FoG) effect and cosmic variance (including different filament mass distributions and velocity bulk flows).

-There are two extra phenomena we expect but do not observe due to insufficient S/N (signal-to-noise ratio) with limited number of spectroscopic galaxies.
-One is the break at the center of the filament when the infall flow has existed for a sufficient duration: in Fig.\,\ref{Fig linear_fit} and \ref{Fig RSD cylinder} we see the galaxy-line-density of the filament deviates from the single-peak distribution, however the significance is low.
-But we do expect this phenomenon as the velocity in Fig.\,\ref{Fig flow data sim} and \ref{Fig filament model} suggest the out-going flow overcomes the in-going flow of the filament right outside the filament center.
+There are two extra phenomena we expect but do not observe due to insufficient S/N (signal-to-noise ratio) with a limited number of spectroscopic galaxies.
+One is the structure break at the center of the filament when the infall flow has existed for a sufficient duration: in Fig.\,\ref{Fig linear_fit} we see that the galaxy-line-density of the filament deviates from the single-peak distribution, however, the significance is low.
+But we do expect this phenomenon as the velocity in Fig.\,\ref{Fig flow data sim} and \ref{Fig filament model} suggests the outgoing flow overcomes the incoming flow of the filament right outside the filament center.
 The other is the possible tidal disruption of the less massive cluster if we keep increasing the mass-ratio in Fig.\,\ref{Fig unbalanced mass}, which could provide deeper insight into halo/cluster merger dynamics and offer valuable information on observational merger histories.

-Previous studies have looked into cluster growth, cluster spins, filament spins independently \cite{Zhou2025,Goldstein2025,Gabriel-Silva2025,Wang2021}, while correlations between cluster spin and filaments-cluster alignment have also been found \cite{Tang2025}.
+Previous studies have looked into cluster growth, cluster spins, filament spins independently \cite{Zhou2025,Goldstein2025,Gabriel-Silva2025,Wang2021}, while correlations between cluster spin and filament-cluster alignment have also been found \cite{Tang2025}.
 Our finding of how a filament falls into a cluster therefore serves as an important bridge connecting these previously disparate results.
 It also provides an independent view of how matter and angular momentum are transferred in such a complex non-linear environment.